alpaka-group/llama/documentation/pages/user/views.rst

 many core procressors, explicit copy operation calls for as big as possible memory chunks are very important to reach best performance.

-It is trivial to copy a view from on memory region to another if mapping and size are identical.
+It is trivial to copy a view from one memory region to another if mapping and size are identical.
 However if the mapping differs, in most of the cases only pointwise copy operations will be possible as the memory patterns are probably not compatible.
 There is a small class of remaining use cases where the mapping is the same, but the size of the view is different or mappings are very related to each other (e.g. both using struct of array, but one time with, one time without padding).
-In that case an optimized copy operation would be possible in *theory*.
+In those cases an optimized copy operation would be possible in *theory*.
 However *practically* it is impossible to figure out the biggest possible memory chunks to copy for LLAMA at compile time as the mappings can always depend on run time parameters.
 E.g. a mapping could implement struct